jwoehr/Quantum-Computing/README.md

 ## Platforms

-I will post recipes in this repository for installing Qiskit on various platforms as I revisit those platforms.
+I will post shell scripts in this repository for installing Qiskit on various platforms as I revisit those platforms.
+Currently we have:
-Currently we have

 * s390 (This was blogged as [Using Qiskit on IBM z Systems](https://medium.com/qiskit/using-qiskit-on-ibm-z-systems-398c0c68ffad))
-  * a recipe for LinuxOne Ubuntu 20.04 as provisioned by the [Linuxone Community Cloud](https://linuxone.cloud.marist.edu/#/login).
+  * a shell script for Ubuntu as provisioned by the [IBM LinuxONE Community Cloud](https://linuxone.cloud.marist.edu/#/login)
-  * Qiskit Terra and the IBMQ Provider install on Ubuntu, but currently the Provider has some problems running (cffi) ...
-I'm working working on this ...
-  * a recipe for LinuxOne RedHat 9.1 as provisioned by the [Linuxone Community Cloud](https://linuxone.cloud.marist.edu/#/login).
+  * a shell script for RedHat as provisioned by the [IBM LinuxONE Community Cloud](https://linuxone.cloud.marist.edu/#/login)
+  * a shell script for SUSE as provisioned by the [IBM LinuxONE Community Cloud](https://linuxone.cloud.marist.edu/#/login)
   * a dockerfile for a Qiskit container in RHEL8 (contributed, not tested by me)
+    * _out of date, apologies_

 No guarantees, of course!
 Such recipes tend to quickly go out of date.
 [Post an issue](https://github.com/jwoehr/Quantum-Computing/issues) if you find any problems, please!